 Endometrial swab: taken during oestrus from the lining of the uterus via the open cervix to demonstrate whether the uterus is free from infection.

 Mare swabs taken for disease prevention purposes should be tested according to the recommendations in the Prevention section.

 Swabs should be taken from three sites; the urethra, urethral fossa and penile sheath, plus pre-ejaculatory fluid when possible.
-Separate swabs should be used for each site and tested by aerobic and microaerophilic culture and/or by PCR, in all circumstances.
+Separate swabs should be used for each site and tested by aerobic and microaerophilic culture and/or by PCR test, in all circumstances.